Ramachandra Guha: History of Modern India

 Guha is the author of India after Gandhi, published by Macmillan and Ecco in 2007.
 The book was an instant hit and is considered an essential literature in space of modern Indian history.
 It was chosen Book of the Year by The Economist, The Wall Street Journal and Outlook Magazine.
 The book was one of the best non-fiction books of the decade (2010–2019) as per The Hindu.
 The book won the 2011 Sahitya Akademi Award for English for 'narrative history'.

 In 2010, Guha wrote the introduction for and edited Makers of Modern India, which profiles 19 Indians who helped in forming and shaping India.
 The book contains excerpts of their speeches and essays, and covers topics such as religion, caste, colonialism, and nationalism.

 In October 2013, he authored Gandhi Before India, the first part of a two-volume biography of Mahatma Gandhi.
 The biography documents his life from 1869 to 1914, covering events from his childhood to the two decades he spent in South Africa.
 In 2018, he authored the standalone sequel Gandhi: The Years That Changed the World, 1914-1948, which covers events from when Gandhi returned to India in 1914 to his death in 1948.
 The book subsumes a lot of new archival material that was discovered only in the 21st century.
 It has an epilogue which discusses the role of Gandhi in contemporary world politics.

 In 2022, Guha authored Rebels Against the Raj, which tells the story of 7 Westerners who came to, lived in, and served India in its quest for independence from the British Raj.

-His books are amongst the most sought-after by history students and civil service aspirants in India.
+His books are amongst the most sought after by history students and civil service aspirants in India.

-Guha has published acollection of essays, two of them being Patriots and Partisans (2012) and Democrats and Dissenters (2016).
+Guha has published a collection of essays, two of them being Patriots and Partisans (2012) and Democrats and Dissenters (2016).
 In 1999, he was offered to write a biography of Atal Bihari Vajpayee which he declined.